 Our most important metric of the entire testing procedure at 40%, comfort is an immediate make or break point for deciding if a headset is worthy of an award.
 While comfort is a highly subjective trait, we had a varied panel of testers try out each headset for a full day, then aggregated their scores.
 The Arctis 7 was received somewhat favorably, but a handful of our testers weren't totally in love with it, earning it a 6 out of 10 overall.

 The main cause of this is the elastic band on the headband.
 This only has a limited range of adjustability that in our experience only fit a small selection of heads comfortably.
 The headset is held in place relatively securely if it does fit you, but otherwise can be quite wobbly or create undue pressure.
+The newer edition of this headset makes the headband into more of a "U" shape, making it much more accommodating for those with larger heads.
+Unfortunately, this seems to be at the expense of those with smaller heads, as our more petite testers that liked the earlier version of this headset can't stand the newer model.

 The ear cups have semi-firm padding and are a bit on the smaller side, measuring about 1.875" across and 2.5" tall.
 These cups are covered in microfiber mesh, so at least there is plenty of ventilation for playing on warm days.